mantidproject/mantid/docs/source/release/v3.12.0/sans.rst

 - Added more prominent instrument selection and process buttons to Isis Gui v2.
 - Added manage directories button to Isis Gui v2.
 - Added link to documentation at the bottom left of Isis Gui v2.
-- As an advance warning we plan to remove the 1D Analysis tab from the old Gui for the next release.

 Bug fixes
 #########